huynguy-db/arcion-docs/content/docs/target-setup/Snowflake/setup-guide.md

     - [RSA key pair authentication](#use-rsa-key-pair-for-authentication)
     - Basic username and password authentication

-    For connecting to Snowflake via basic username and password authentication, you have two options:
+    To connect to Snowflake with basic username and password authentication, you have two options:

     #### Fetch credentials from AWS Secrets Manager
     You can choose to store your username and password in AWS Secrets Manager, and tell Replicant to retrieve them.
 For more information, see [Retrieve credentials from AWS Secrets Manager](/docs/references/secrets-manager).

     #### Specify credentials in plain form
-    You can also specify your credentials in plain form in the connection configuration file like the sample below:
+    You can also specify your credentials in plain form in the connection configuration file like the following sample:

     ```YAML
     type: SNOWFLAKE